 This is the elephant in the room.
 GPU availability has improved a lot in 2022, but it is still a struggle to get a GPU at a reasonable price.
 However, that being said, AMD once again has an advantage here over Nvidia in the AMD vs Nvidia race.
 Not only have their GPUs been easier to find, but they have also been easier to get at prices closer to the MSRP as well.
 Nvidia GPUs are easier to find than they used to be, but AMD wins this by a whisker.

 AMD vs Nvidia — How it will go from here and which one you should buy

 AMD vs Nvidia is a fight that is just ramping up.
 While Nvidia is the market favorite right now, we have seen how quickly AMD can change the game.
 Just like AMD flipped the script on Intel with its CPU lineup, we can see it making a ton of progress with GPUs as well.
 With the latest RX 6000-series GPUs, it is offering GPUs that are very close to Nvidia’s options in terms of performance.

 However, Nvidia keeps doing everything right so far.
-It hasn’t made a bad move in the GPU industry for a long time, and with every generation it offers noticeably better performance.
+It hasn’t made a bad move in the GPU industry for a long time, and with every generation, it offers noticeably better performance.
 With AMD’s weakness being ray tracing, Nvidia is a tough competitor.
-AMD will need to get ray tracing right to be able to make a mark in the market right now.
+AMD will need to get ray tracing right to be able to make a mark in the market going forward.